 Lecture 2: "Debunking Common Myths about Translation"

-On 22 November 2019 the BIH invited to the second lecture of the series.
-Professor Ulrich Dirnagl, founding director of the BIH QUEST Center, spoke on "Debunking Common Myths about Translation".
+On 22 November 2019, the BIH invited to the second lecture of the series.
+Prof. Ulrich Dirnagl, founding director of the BIH QUEST Center, spoke on "Debunking Common Myths about Translation".
 He argued that, over the last twenty years, ideas of translation have become ingrained that were not true and distracted from different or even better approaches to translation medicine.

 Lecture 1: "Frontiers in Translational Medicine - Scientific and Structural Challenges"